 Does your home have areas that are dull or have bad lighting?
 Often not given attention, lighting can make or break the feeling in a home.

 Understanding how a light bulb affects your home is challenging.
-By the end of this article, you’ll be racing to the hardware store eager for an upgrade.
+By the end of this article, you’ll be racing to the hardware store eager for an upgrade or hiring an electrician to come and change your light fittings!

 Light Bulb Performance